 - This forced many to take lower-paying jobs, setting back their careers.

 - The average credit score has climbed to 638, four points from 2016.
 This jump was higher than any other generation in 2017.

 - Increased mortgage debt to $198k, which is 6 percentage points higher than last year’s.

 Although more Millennials are buying homes, the numbers should be higher.
 Once upon a time (in 2004), the homeownership rate for buyers under the age of 35 was 43%, 7 points higher than the current statistic.
 Some noted reasons are because of housing affordability and the infamous student loan debt.
 NAR points out that this changes the direction of where houses will be filled.
 In coastal areas, affordability and low inventory are going to be bigger hurdles.
 In other areas, wages and student loan debt play a bigger role.

 Recognize the Ratio

 By 2021, nearly 25 million people will be between the ages of 29 to 32, the age when most people start thinking about their permanent address.
 As they age, debt-induced needs should be recognized by the mortgage market.
 Lenders have been steering more Millennial borrowers into conventional loans, away from the Federal Housing Administration (FHA) program.
-Among loans closed in January, Ellie Mae reported 67 percent of the mortgages taken out by young homebuyers were conventional; 28 percent were FHA-backed loans.
+Among loans closed in January, Ellie Mae reported 67% of the mortgages taken out by young home buyers were conventional, while 28% were FHA-backed loans.